 Throughout much of the 20th century, gender discrimination was often a roadblock to success for women in law.
-While there are many brilliant female lawyers who succeeded despite all odds, there have been a stellar few who blew the roadblocks to smithereens, clearing the path for women who would follow them.
-In honor of Women’s History Month, we celebrate these trailblazing women attorneys.
+While there are many brilliant female attorneys who succeeded despite all odds, there have been a stellar few who blew the roadblocks to smithereens, clearing the path for women who would follow them.
+In honor of Women’s History Month, we celebrate these trailblazing women lawyers.

 Bella Abzug (1920-1998)

 “The test for whether or not you can hold a job should not be the arrangement of your chromosomes.”

 Outspoken and afraid of no one, when Abzug began practicing law, male colleagues assumed she was “the secretary,” because women lawyers were an anomaly.
 So, she began wearing a hat.
 She said, “It was the only way they would take you seriously.”
 The hat became her trademark.

 Throughout her career as a lawyer and Congressional representative, “Battling Bella” was a tireless advocate for human rights, regardless of gender, race, religion, or sexual orientation.
 She defended those accused in the “communist witch hunt” of the 1950s, helped to establish the National Women’s Political Caucus in 1971; and introduced the first federal gay rights bill in 1974.